stefanthoss/stefandroid-blog/_posts/2021-05-09-export-gmail-imap.md

 ```

 If you have emails that have more than one label in Gmail, you have to pay special attention to this situation.
 The
-IMAP protocol only knows folder but not labels.
-Gmail will expose the labels as folders, so emails with multiple labels
+IMAP protocol only supports folder but not labels.
+Gmail will expose the labels as folders, so emails with multiple
-will be shown in multiple folders.
-Note that emails that are starred or marked as important are also exposed through
+labels will be shown in multiple folders and essentially by duplicated.
+Note that emails that are starred or marked as
-respective folders.
+important are also exposed through respective folders.
+The `imapsync --gmail1` arguments includes the
-The `imapsync --gmail1` arguments includes `--skipcrossduplicates` which will copy
+`--skipcrossduplicates` argument which will copy every email only once even when it is contained in multiple folders.
-every email only once even when it is contained in multiple folders.
-It will only copy it in the first listed folder so
+It will only copy it in the first listed folder so pay attention to the order of folders when you perform the dry run.
-pay attention to the order of folders when you perform the dry run.
-Use the arguments `--folderfirst`/`--folderlast` to
+Use the arguments `--folderfirst`/`--folderlast` to change the order.
+I use the argument `--folderlast "Starred"` to
-change the order.
-I use the argument `--folderlast "Starred"` to copy all starred emails in the end so that only starred
+copy all starred emails in the end so that only starred emails without labels will be copied (all others will be copied
-emails without labels will be copied (all others will be copied to the respective label folder).
+to the respective label folder).

 I use the `--exclude "All Mail"` argument since I assume that all of my emails have at least one label.
 To check that I
 have no emails left behind in Gmail, I use the Gmail search `has:nouserlabels -label:sent -label:chats -label:trash`.